-WELCOME TO THE AMERICAN INTERNATIONAL COLLEGE OF ARTS AND SCIENCES - ANTIGUA (AICASA)
+WELCOME TO THE AMERICAN UNIVERSITY OF ANTIGUA COLLEGE OF ARTS AND SCIENCES (AUACAS)

-On behalf of the faculty, students and staff of the American International College of Arts and Sciences - Antigua, I extend our warmest welcome.
+On behalf of the faculty, students and staff of the American University of Antigua College of Arts and Sciences, I extend our warmest welcome.
 The College, its faculty and staff dedicate themselves to providing a quality education to qualified students who are about to begin their journey of self-improvement through Higher Education.
-If your reason for attending the American International College of Arts and Sciences - Antigua is to obtain an Associate's Degree to expand your employment opportunities, or as a first step to pursuing educational opportunities in medicine, allied health care, environmental studies or the arts, or simply to learn for learning's sake, the College has the faculty, tools and infrastructure to assist you in your quest.
+If your reason for attending the American University of Antigua College of Arts and Sciences is to obtain an associate's degree to expand your employment opportunities, or as a first step to pursuing educational opportunities in medicine, allied health care, environmental studies or the arts, or simply to learn for learning's sake, the College has the faculty, tools and infrastructure to assist you in your quest.
 We ask you to partner with us in making your dreams come true.
 If you are dedicated and willing to work hard, we will provide you with the educational resources and environment to achieve your goals.
-I look forward to the opportunity to present you with a degree that signifies your accomplishments once you have completed the American International College of Arts and Sciences - Antigua requirements for graduation.
+I look forward to the opportunity to present you with a degree that signifies your accomplishments once you have completed the American University of Antigua College of Arts and Sciences requirements for graduation.